-The Convertible Notes initially were to mature November 30, 2011 but have been amended and extended multiple times to the most recent extended maturity date of November 30, 2012.
+The Convertible Notes initially were to mature November 30, 2011 but have been amended and extended multiple times.
 We are currently in negotiations to secure an additional maturity date extension.
-However, there can be no assurance that the Note holders will grant additional extensions
+However, there can be no assurance that the Note holders will grant additional extensions.

-In February 2012 we raised \$250,000 from the sale of our common stock (including warrants). the Warrants are initially exercisable at \$1.25 per share, subject in both cases to anti-dilution adjustments for issuances below the exercise price then in effect and customary adjustments in the event of stock split, reverse stock split, stock dividend, recapitalization, reorganization or similar transaction involving this company's common stock.
+In February 2012 we raised \$250,000 from the sale of our common stock (including warrants).
+The Warrants are initially exercisable at \$1.25 per share, subject in both cases to anti-dilution adjustments for issuances below the exercise price then in effect and customary adjustments in the event of stock split, reverse stock split, stock dividend, recapitalization, reorganization or similar transaction involving this company's common stock.
 The gross proceeds were used to pay the March 2012 quarterly installment of the CRADA.

-In April 2012, we issued two (2) twelve (12%) percent promissory notes in the aggregate amount of \$250,000 (each a "Promissory Note") that mature upon the earlier of a sale of \$1,000,000 or more of the Company's securities or May 4, 2012 (the "Maturity Date").
+In April 2012, we issued two (2) twelve (12%) percent promissory notes in the aggregate amount of \$250,000 that mature upon the earlier of a sale of \$1,000,000 or more of the Company's securities or May 4, 2012.
 On May 7, 2012 these promissory notes were exchanged for new notes described below.